 Legere acknowledged staying at the hotel, telling the House of Representatives Judiciary Committee's antitrust subcommittee: "I'm a longtime Trump hotel stayer."

 "You see how that looks?"
 Johnson pressed on.
 "You understand the optics of that?
 What it looks like?
-It looks like what's happening is that T-Mobile is trying to curry favour with the White House."
+It looks like what's happening is that T-Mobile is trying to curry favor with the White House."

 Legere said that he was unaware of any contacts between the White House and the Justice Department and Federal Communications Commission who were reviewing the deal.